-Parking Guidelines
+Parking Guidelines & Parking Permits

-Parking Guidelines
+Parking Guidelines & Parking Permits

 All students parking on campus are required to have a parking permit.
 Students parking on campus without a permit can be issued a ticket by our campus deputy.
 In order to get a parking permits, students must

-1) Submit the Google Form
+1) Submit the Google Form (will be active August 8th 2024)

 to the Campus Supervision Office.